+ntecedent:

+0.77.0

-Your Child's Behaviour: I can assure you that the incident was initially dealt with by one of our fully trained staff and then passed on to a memb School Leadership Team.
-I have investigated the event and have spoken to all pupils involved in the matter, until I am have the full and true version of events.
-Following a green coded letter sent to you earlier this term your child's behaviour is now becoming a greater concern.
-It would be helpful if we could meet and talk about's behaviour jointly with the classteacher.
-Please make an appointment with your child's class teacher at your earliest convenience.
-I greatly appreciate your continuing support as Langney Primary Academy commits to making the school a safe an environment for all its pupils. nd happy Many Thanks,
+Your Child's Behaviour:

+I can assure you that the incident was initially dealt with by one of our fully trained staff and then passed on to a member of the School Leadership Team.
+I have investigated the event and have spoken to all pupils involved in the matter, until I am happy that I have the full and true version of events.

+I greatly appreciate your continuing support as Langney Primary Academy commits to making the school a safe and happy environment for all its pupils.

+Many Thanks,